elixir-proteomics-community/sdrf_usage_showcase/Readme.md

 To make our Nextflow-workflows better available, we created a web application called [NF-Cloud](https://github.com/mpc-bioinformatics/nf-cloud) to run the workflows directly in a cloud environment.
 The image below shows the settings of a decoy database creation workflow:
 ![](images/nf_cloud.png)

+## Other projects using SDRF
+Also [Wombat-P](https://github.com/wombat-p/WOMBAT-Pipelines) is heavily using SDRF in their pipelines.